Emerald Cut vs Radiant Cut Diamond: The Most Clear-Cut Distinction

 View

-Difference Between Emerald-Cut and Radiant Cut
+Difference Between Emerald Cut and Radiant Cut

-History of the Diamond Cuts
+Emerald Cut vs Radiant Cut: History of the Diamond Cuts

-One of the oldest diamond shapes to exist, the emerald cut can be traced back to the table cut of the 1500s from which the emerald cut was furthermore developed.
+One of the oldest diamond shapes to exist, the emerald cut can be traced back to the table cut of the 1500s from which the emerald cut was further developed.
 Originally termed as the multi-faceted table cut, the cut was first and foremost used on emeralds as the name suggests, and was only a lot later on brought as another variety into the world of diamonds.

 Radiant Cut